 I have traveled the world competing for the United States in figure skating competitions, so I know a thing or two about nerves.
 In fact, the nerves skaters feel when performing are not too different from those during tough interviews, important presentations, or uncomfortable conversations with co-workers and bosses.
 If you find yourself in a high-pressure situation where the stakes are high, try these tips to help you exude grace and poise.

 1. Don’t let them see you sweat!

-4. Fuel and recharge.
+4. Power up and recharge.

 Ask Levo Mentor Fran Hauser, President, Digital at Time Inc. Style & Entertainment Group, how she handles high pressure situations.